Philosophy, Computing, and AI

 model of the intelligence of a rational agent.
 A

-rational agent has goals, beliefs, and takes actions based on its beliefs in
+rational agent has goals and beliefs.
+Based on its

-I have written this syllabus and the lecture notes for the course in the Tufte CSS style.
-In this style, links are underlined, match the body text in color, and do not change on mouseover or when clicked.
+This syllabus and the accompanying lecture notes are in the Tufte CSS style.
+The center column functions as a page in a book.
+The right column contains footnotes.
+Links are underlined, match the text in color, and do not change color on mouseover or when clicked.

 Course Letter Grade